By Steve & Tamami Laser

 **Assuming 12kW per day, the average power consumption for general households in Japan

-News sources, photos and videos courtesy of Nissan Motor Co., Ltd., and Mitsubishi Motors Corp.
+News sources and photos courtesy of Nissan Motor Co., Ltd., and Mitsubishi Motors Corp.

 Story (commentary) © 2022 CarNichiWa.com